Heating Plates for Chick Brooders

 Use a Heating Plate Temperature Controller which allows control of Premier's Heating Plates output between 20% - 100% of full output.

 Heating plate advantages over a heat lamp:

 - Uses much less electricity.
-Only 22 watts (66 for the larger plate) vs 175 or 250 watts for a heat lamp.
+Only 15 watts (66 for the larger plate) vs 175 or 250 watts for a heat lamp.

-The rugged plate cover (optional) prevents older chicks from perching on top and fouling the unit with droppings.
-However, the plate can be hand-washed to remove dust and debris.
+The rugged plate cover (optional and sold above) prevents older chicks from perching on top and fouling the unit with droppings.
+However, the plate can be hand-washed (do not submerge in water) to remove dust and debris.